civboot/fngi/notes/stage1_functions.md

 Fngi has two ways to do input/output when calling a function:
-- passing values on the env.dataStack
+- passing values on the env.ds
 - passing values within the function's "local variable" space on the env.returnStack

 Here is how a function is called (in both assembly and emulated here):